Socialism in Egypt: Early Socialists and the Labour Movement

 While no socialist party existed until the 1919 Egyptian revolution, Marxist ideas began to spread among Egyptian students in Europe at the turn of the 20th century.
-By 1908, there were around 600 Egyptian students in Europe, mostly France but also the UK and Germany, who founded student organizations with close ties to the local socialist movements in their respective countries.
+By 1908, there were around 600 Egyptian students in Europe, mostly in France but also in the UK and Germany, who founded student organizations with close ties to the local socialist movements in their respective countries.
 Salama Mousa studied in England and joined the Fabian Society, while students in France had a close relationship with French socialists.
 Mousa's first writings on socialism in 1913 are considered the first Arabic works regarding the topic.
 In 1915, Mustafa al-Mansuri wrote Tarikh al-Mathahib al-Ishtirakiyah (The History of Socialist Ideologies), declaring on the industrial revolution:"There is no sane person who wants to return to the dark ages ...
 Thus, we have to have the machines serve man rather than compete with him.
 But how can we do this when the morals of the machines cannot be changed and the capitalists have the expense of the pain and toiling of the laborers? ...
-The only way to bring happiness to mankind is to abolish private ownership and the place capital in the hands of the workers themselves."Later in 1919, al-Mansuri published two books, one a translation of Tolstoy and the other a commentary on economist Henry George with regards to how Georgism can be applied to Egypt.
+The only way to bring happiness to mankind is to abolish private ownership and the place capital in the hands of the workers themselves."Later in 1919, al-Mansuri published two books, one a translation of Tolstoy and the other a commentary on economist Henry George with regard to how Georgism can be applied to Egypt.
 Another early Arab socialist around this time was the Syrian Niqula al-Haddad.
-Haddad had met the American socialist Eugene Deebs and started an Arab socialist society in New York in 1910, later moving to Egypt.
+Haddad had met the American socialist Eugene Debs and started an Arab socialist society in New York in 1910, later moving to Egypt.
 Haddad argued against reformists, instead making the case for a socialist system where "every individual should enjoy all the result of his labor on the basis that people who share labor should also share its fruits, each according to his work".